-Unique and new big-data perspective
+Unique and new, multi-source big-data perspective

 Our proposal brings a data science approach to the study of domestic abuse, by using multiple large-scale datasets including crime data from the West Midlands Police (serving a population of 2.9 million people), financial transactions data from Lloyds Banking Group (the UK’s largest retail bank with 22 million customers), and a national-level victimisation survey (Crime survey for England and Wales; CSEW).
-Our approach is new and ambitious, and has significant potential to derive novel, policy-relevant insights about domestic abuse in the UK and complement the existing body of knowledge on the topic, which has been predominantly generated via qualitative research methods, such as case studies and interviews.
-Our research team is uniquely placed to deliver this research project, both in terms of the research skills required to carry out the proposed analyses, and access to these datasets that have never been linked before to investigate domestic abuse.
-Without funding, this unique opportunity to link datasets will be missed.
-With domestic abuse at this scale, even marginal gains will help thousands of women.
+Our approach is new and ambitious, and has significant potential to derive novel, policy-relevant insights about domestic abuse in the UK and complement the existing body of knowledge on the topic, which has been predominantly generated via qualitative research methods.
+There is no other research team in the world with access to comparable data, skills and resources.
+Without funding, this unique opportunity to link datasets will be lost and with domestic abuse at this scale, even marginal gains will help thousands of victims.

 We were dismayed by the reviews.
-Our approach contrasts with the qualitative approach, and it is from this background that the reviewers appear to have come.
-Although the reviewers acknowledged that there is a need for quantitative research in a field dominated by qualitative work, they subsequently focused their reviews on qualitative models and theory.
+Our approach contrasts with the qualitative approach, and it is from this background that all but one of the reviewers appears to have come.
+We can certainly sympathize that the ESRC has struggled to find find reviewers expert in both quantitative research and DA.
+This in itself emphasizes the novelty and importance of this project.
+Reviewer 134177025 was far more engaged with the proposed quantitative methods but “found it hard to believe” that there was no a substantial existing quantitative literature.
+This contrasts with the comments of the qualitative reviewers who emphasized the lack of such work and acknowledged that there is a need for quantitative research in a field dominated by qualitative work.
+However, much of these reviews focused upon qualitative models and theory.
 Reviewer 199347314 even suggests that a data driven approach is a negative aspect of the proposal, which we found particularly incongruous, given that this is a proposal for the Secondary Data Analysis Initiative.
-Furthermore, recent results from a related ESRC grant (ES/M01178X/1) have shown that existing models such as DASH have little to no explanatory power when tested empirically, hence demonstrating the desperate need for analyses that are quantitative and data driven.
+Furthermore, recent results from a related ESRC grant (ES/M01178X/1) have shown that existing models such as DASH have little to no explanatory power when tested empirically, thus demonstrating the desperate need for analyses that are quantitative and data driven.

+Reviewer 134177025 also mentioned concerns around the use of random forest analyses.
+We share their concerns around the potential for data mining with these techniques.
+Our reason for selecting them is to a) build upon the more robust regression analyses which they supplement, and b) to provide a descriptive summary that can identify potential complex interactions between predictors, as these are patterns that are particularly difficult to identify using qualitative methods.
+As the first to apply such a comprehensive data driven approach it is our intention that any descriptions can be robustly tested by subsequent projects.

 Research team experience